Keith-Cancel/VST-2/info/reversing.md

 Well after a little more static analysis, it looks like the entry point returns a pointer, to what I think is a struct or array of some kind.
 However, still have not really been able to determine the arguments, or what the fields are to this struct.
 Probably going to need to load the plugins and see how the application and program interact.

-So I am gonna use LMMS to launch the VST plugins, it spawns a seperate process for each VST.
+So I am gonna use LMMS to launch the VST plugins, it spawns a separate process for each VST.
 (RemoteVstPlugin.exe and RemoteVstPlugin32.exe) So I need to attach my debugger to this process as soon as it starts.
 Luckily, I can create an entry in *HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options* to make this easy on windows, but...

 Well doing that seems to lockup LMMS, and the *RemoteVstPlugin* executable will terminate itself after letting it run.
 So I have written a very simple program that blindly polls the processes and suspends one the VST Plugin processes.
 (See suspender.c in the tools folder) This gives me plenty of time to attach debugger and then resume the process, and it seems to work well enough yay! (やった!)
 This will be much more effective now that I can examine the DLLs under use.